Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 #### Q36.
 Which is NOT a reason to deploy a DHCP super scope in your network?

-- [ ] The current address pool is almost depleted and more clients will added.
+- [ ] The current address pool is almost depleted, and more clients will added.
 - [x] Clients will be migrated to a new scope in a phased approach.
 - [ ] More than one DHCP server wants to manage separate logical IP networks on the same physical network segment.
 - [ ] A proven failover option is required so clients are always connected.

 #### Q37.
-You prestaged a computer in Active Directory in a domain controller at company headquarters.
-After 30 minutes, that new computer object is still not available at the branch office domain What should you run from prompt to get a summary of the AD replication status in your domain from the perspective of all domain controllers?
+You pre staged a computer in Active Directory in a domain controller at company headquarters.
+After 30 minutes, that new computer object is still not available at the branch office domain What should you run from the prompt to get a summary of the AD replication status in your domain from the perspective of all domain controllers?

 - [ ] `repadmin /replsum`
 - [x] `repadmin /showrepl *`